print-zephyx/Xeno-Terminal/README.md

   Switch between `cmd` and `PowerShell` effortlessly with commands like `switch cmd` or `switch powershell`.

 - **⚡ Execute System Commands**
-  You can execute every command and more, in this all in one terminal.
+  You can execute every command and more, in this all-in-one terminal.

 - **📜 Command History**
   Access your previously executed commands with the `history` command and search through them using `search <term>`.